nuagenetworks/vspkdoc/_sources/v6/nunsginfo.rst.txt

 .. class:: nunsginfo.NUNSGInfo(bambou.nurest_object.NUMetaRESTObject,):

-Device information coming from the NSG
+Device information coming from the NSG.
+That includes the hardware type of the NSG (CPU, memory, family), the version of BIOS, build information, and software application packages installed.

 Attributes